hpc/charliecloud/doc/faq.rst

 the layers rather than the unpacked image.
 We do not currently have a fix; see `issue #165 <https://github.com/hpc/charliecloud/issues/165>`_.

-My password that contains digits doesn't work in VirtualBox console
+My password that contains digits doesn’t work in VirtualBox console
 -------------------------------------------------------------------

 VirtualBox has confusing Num Lock behavior.
 Thus, you may be typing arrows,